-Prior to her roles at the Foundation, Pam spent more than a decade working at the intersection of health, communications, and technology at Stanford Medicine, a leading academic medical center.
+Prior to her roles at the Foundation, Pam spent 14 years driving web strategy at Stanford Medicine, a leading academic medical center, helping to connect patients, doctors, and researchers with each other and vital health information. r.
 As digital content lead for Stanford Health Care, she led the content strategy effort to transform the healthcare system’s online user experience and better serve the needs of patients across the care journey.
 In 2017, she launched a digital content program, supporting care delivery across Stanford’s 250+ complex care clinics and primary care network.

 Pam also served as lead content strategist on two redesigns of the medical center’s web environment.
 Both projects received a national Award of Excellence by the Association of American Medical Colleges (AAMC), an industry top honor.